m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### Generics Inheritance

 If you derive from a generic class, you must supply the type arguments it requires.
-You must provide concrete types unless your derived type is generic, in which case itcan use its own type parameters as arguments.
+You must provide concrete types unless your derived type is generic, in which case it can use its own type parameters as arguments.

 ```cs
 public class GenericBase1<T>